Generating object files

 }

-Above Cpu0AsmBackend class is the bridge for asm to obj.
-Two objects take care big endian and little endian, respectively.
-It derived from MCAsmBackend.
-Most of code for object file generated is implemented by MCELFStreamer and it’s parent, MCAsmBackend.
+This class is derived from MCAsmBackend.
+Most of the code responsible for object file generation is implemented in MCELFStreamer and its parent class, MCAsmBackend.